 Created specifically for college and university faculty, this resource overviews the basics of backward design, offering practical tips, strategies, and steps to help develop and deliver a course for and during a variety of circumstances that include face-to-face, online, and hybrid instruction.
 This module was developed in collaboration with and the invaluable assistance of the Vanderbilt Center for Teaching, whose Online Course Development Institute provided much of the primary content.

-This module—a revision of Collaborating with Families, which was originally developed in cooperation with the PACER Center—addresses the importance of engaging the families of students with disabilities in their child’s education.
+This module—a revision of Family Engagement: Collaborating with Families of Students with Disabilities, which was originally developed in cooperation with the PACER Center—addresses the importance of engaging the families of students with disabilities in their child’s education.
 It highlights some of the key factors that affect these families and outlines some practical ways to build relationships and create opportunities for involvement.
 Additionally, it offers strategies for facilitating family engagement during distance learning (est. completion time: 1 hour).

 Parent Tip Sheets (Folleto de Consejos para Padres)

 My child says she doesn’t like online learning.
 How can I help?
 Created by the IRIS Center, this handy tip sheet offers practical ideas and strategies for helping your child adapt to some of the challenges and frustrations of learning in a virtual environment.
 This tip sheet is also available in Spanish.
 Mi hijo(a) dice que no le gusta la enseñanza virtual. ¿Cómo puedo ayudarlo(a)?